mofog/BootstrapForLimeSurvey/README.md

 | A6   | (6) |
 | A7   | (7) Strongly agree |

-4. Step: Done.
+Step 4: Done.

 ### Code Sample for NASA-TLX scales
-1. Step: Add JS code to your question (either in the field "Question" or "Help"):
+Step 1: Add JS code to your question (either in the field "Question" or "Help"):
 ```
 <script type="text/javascript">
   bfls(document).ready(function(){